All humanity is one undivided and indivisible family.

 3. Unto This Last by John Ruskin: This work profoundly influenced Gandhi's views on the dignity of labor, economic justice, and simple living.

-By Figures Inspired by Gandhi (Mentioned in the Document):
+By Figures Inspired by Gandhi (Mentioned in this Article):

 2. Long Walk to Freedom by Nelson Mandela: Mandela's autobiography recounts his life and struggle against apartheid.
 While his path included armed struggle, elements of Gandhi's legacy resonated with his fight.